Ekmansoft/family-tree-framework/README.md

 - `focusItem`: Individual or family ID to center the tree on
 - `maxGenerationsForward`: Limit descendant generations (default: 100)
 - `maxGenerationsBackward`: Limit ancestor generations (default: 10)
+- `selectedTreeIndex`: Which tree component to display (0 = largest, 1 = second largest, etc.)
 - `selectedId`: Currently selected person ID
 - `onSelectPerson`: Callback when person box clicked
 - `onSelectFamily`: Callback when family box clicked
 - `siblingGap`: Horizontal spacing between siblings (default: 28px)

-Note: The framework automatically displays the largest connected tree component.
+Note: The framework automatically discovers all tree components.
+Use `discoverTreeComponents()` to get a list of available trees and their sizes.

 ### Date Parsing
 The parser exports `parseGedcomDate` for structured date handling: